dannyallover/llm_forecasting/README.md

 ## Demo
 See the [system_demo](https://github.com/dannyallover/llm_forecasting/blob/main/notebooks/demo/system_demo.ipynb) for an example on how to run our system.

+## Dataset
+The cleaned and formatted dataset can be found on [huggingface](https://huggingface.co/datasets/YuehHanChen/forecasting), as well as the [raw dataset](https://huggingface.co/datasets/YuehHanChen/forecasting_raw).

 ## Contributing
 We welcome contributions to this repository.
 If you'd like to contribute, please follow these steps: